Yash-povie/Recommandateur-de-films/README.md

 ### Step 3: Get Recommendations

-The app has three main features:
+The app has four main features:

 1. **Find Similar Movies**: Search for a movie you like → Get similar movie recommendations
 2. **User Recommendations**: Select a user ID from the dataset → Get personalized recommendations for that user (useful for testing/demo)
 3. **Popular Movies**: Browse the most popular and highly-rated movies
+4. **Sentiment Analysis**: Analyze movie sentiment, compare movies, and analyze text reviews

 ## GPU Support